bacalhau-project/bacalhau/docs/examples/workload-onboarding/trivial-python/index.md

 ---
-sidebar_label: "Python - Hello World"
+sidebar_label: "Python Script"
 sidebar_position: 1
 description: How to run a Python file hosted on Bacalhau
 ---
-# Python Hello World
+# Running a Python Script

 [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/bacalhau-project/examples/blob/main/workload-onboarding/trivial-python/index.ipynb)
 [![Open In Binder](https://mybinder.org/badge.svg)](https://mybinder.org/v2/gh/bacalhau-project/examples/HEAD?labpath=workload-onboarding/trivial-python/index.ipynb)

 This example tutorial serves as an introduction to Bacalhau.
 Here, you'll be running a Python file hosted on a website on Bacalhau.

+## TD;LR
+A quick guide on how to run a hello world script on Bacalhau

 ## Prerequisites